billmcchesney1/ml-git/docs/first_project.md

 [![asciicast](https://asciinema.org/a/371025.svg)](https://asciinema.org/a/371025)

 Now we need to configure our project with the remote configurations.
-This section is divided into two parts according to the storage: [Setting up a ml-git project with S3](#config-s3) and [Setting up a ml-git project with MinIO](#config-minio).
+This section is divided into two parts according to the store: [Setting up a ml-git project with S3](#config-s3) and [Setting up a ml-git project with MinIO](#config-minio).

 After configuring the project with the bucket, the remote ones, the credentials that will be used, and the other configurations that were performed in this section, a good practice is to make the version of the .ml-git folder that was generated in a git repository.